ianmyles/ianmyles.github.io/docs/sub-nav/some_file.md

+---
+parent: docs
+---
-# This is Ssome File
+# This is Some File

 Lorem ipsum dolor.